Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 ---
-title: Where does ChatGPT get its data from?
+title: Where Does ChatGPT Get Its Data From?
 slug: where does ChatGPT get data from
 postdate: March 28, 2023
 description: ChatGPT an AI chatbot is trained on a large dataset of text data